Kareeeeem/abyad/README.md

 A Whitespace interpreter written in Python.
 Purely as an exercise as I have never written an interpreter.
 Abyad means white in Arabic.

+Was unsure on how to implement comments so for now everything that is not a <space>, <tab> or <lf> simply get's stripped.
+That's it.

 ## Usage

 `abyad program.ws`

 There are some useless programs that you can generate with `generate_programs` which will land in the tests folder.

 # Specification